Cashews are the only nuts low in salicylates and amines.

 JOIN THE COMMUNITY: BRAND NEW Dietitian led Facebook group: Amines, Salicylates and Glutamates: The Food Intolerance Dietitian for great information and community support.

-Make your own cashew paste
+Make your own Cashew Paste or Butter

-Start with 1 TBSP of oil to 1 cup of cashews and increase as required to get your preferred texture.
 I ended up using 4 tablespoons to get a lovely smooth and spreadable result.
 Add a small amount of salt (1/4 teaspoon) but personally I think I could do with less or have none at all.
-You could also add a small amount of pure maple syrup eg 1 teaspoon but I prefer without.

 The limit is 2 teaspoons per day.
 Two teaspoons sounds very minimal but it can go a long way.
 One teaspoon was a generous enough spread over 2 rice cakes with a teaspoon left!